-Through a neuropsychological assessment, pediatric neuropsychologists obtain valuable and unique information about the needs and concerns of children suffering from brain injury, diseases that affect brain function or development, and general developmental issues.
+Through assessment, pediatric neuropsychologists obtain valuable and unique information about the needs and concerns of children suffering from brain injury, diseases that affect brain function or development, and general developmental issues.
 It is a perspective that is not offered by any other professional.

 Pediatric neuropsychologists also often provide ongoing case management in coordination with a child’s primary medical provider.